kunalg123/finalSubmissionFormat/README.md

 ### Post-Layout Simulation

-Ensure the Repository with the Simulation Files are cloned.
+Ensure the Repository with the Simulation Files is cloned.
 Review the section above for detailed steps.
 Enter the following command in your terminal.
 ```
 $  cd avsdbgp_3v3/Simulation/Ngspice_Simulation/Final_Simulation/PostLayout